muralisamui/Murali-samui-portfolio-react-three-js/README.md

 - Serverless API: The website uses a serverless function hosted on Vercel to handle form submissions and send emails using Nodemailer

-- Custom Domain: The portfolio is hosted on a custom domain, [react.amanarya.com](https://react.amanarya.com)

 ## Contact

-If you have any questions, feedback, or would like to get in touch with me, you can use the contact form on my portfolio or email me at <125aryaaman@gmail.com>
+If you have any questions, feedback, or would like to get in touch with me, you can use the contact form on my portfolio or email me at <muralisamui997@gmail.com>

 ## License